LiMe-NanoBioeng/pressure_control/README.md

 ### Communication with PC via Arduino micro
-The Arduino micro on the controller can communicate via a serial connection with a PC using pySerial.
+We control the Arduino micro via a serial connection using pySerial.
 We provide the program for the Arduino micro as another repository (https://github.com/LiMe-NanoBioeng/Arduino-to-DAQ.git).
 To read data from and control devices upon request, the Arduino micro routinely checks a serial command sent from the PC.
-The Arduino micro operates the devices either under open-loop or feedback controls, respectively, for a constant pressure or constant flow rate.
-Under open-loop control, the controller regulates the pressure at a constant value defined by the analog output from the Arduino micro.
-Under feedback control, the Arduino micro reads the flow rate and regulates the pressure using PID control to achieve the specified flow rate.
-The Arduino micro continues the feedback control until it is interrupted by a serial command from the PC.
-The Arduino micro communicates with the flow sensor through I2C, reading two's complement and outputting the scaled flow rate ul/min.
-We note that the other example Arduino programs for communicating with the flow sensors through I2C are available from Sensirion's GitHub (https://github.com/Sensirion/arduino-liquid-flow-snippets).
 The Arduino micro monitors the pressure via the regulator's analog input, which is 0-5 V, and controls the electro-pneumatic regulator via 8-bit PWM, which is converted to a 0-5 V analog output with a digital-analog converter (DAC).
 We installed a potentiometer at the analog output given to the electro-pneumatic regulator to stabilize the proportional-integral-derivative (PID) feedback control, especially for a low constant flow rate.
 The potentiometer effectively modulates the maximum voltage of the analog output (originally, 0-5 V) from the Arduino micro down to a low voltage.
 Manual modulation enables the use of the full 8-bit resolution when regulating at low pressure (e.g., 1 kPa).
 The Arduino micro controls the solenoid valves via digital I/O, which is boosted to 24 V-on/off with N-type MOS-FET-based switching circuits.
 The selector valve communicates with PC through another USB.
+The Arduino micro communicates with the flow sensor through I2C, reading two's complement and outputting the scaled flow rate ul/min.
+We note that the other example Arduino programs for communicating with the flow sensors through I2C are available from Sensirion's GitHub (https://github.com/Sensirion/arduino-liquid-flow-snippets).
+The Arduino micro operates the devices either under open-loop or feedback controls, respectively, for a constant pressure or constant flow rate.
+Under open-loop control, the controller regulates the pressure at a constant value defined by the analog output from the Arduino micro.
+Under feedback control, the Arduino micro reads the flow rate and regulates the pressure using PID control to achieve the specified flow rate.
+The Arduino micro continues the feedback control until it is interrupted by a serial command from the PC.

+### Software

 ### Electric circuit
 The circuit in the controller drives devices at three different voltages 24 V, 9 V and 5 V as summarized in Table 1.